-- To enable students to develop their basic communication skills. - To help students acquire their ability to speak effectively in real life situations. - To inculcate the habit of reading and to develop their effective reading skills. - To ensure that students use dictionary to improve their active and passive vocabulary. - To enable students to improve their lexical, grammatical and communicative competence.
+- To enable students to attain fluency and accuracy to inculcate proficiency in professional communication to meet the growing demand in the field of Global communication. - To help students acquire their ability to speak effectively in real life situations. - To inculcate the habit of reading and to develop their effective reading skills. - To ensure that students use dictionary to improve their active and passive vocabulary. - To enable students to improve their lexical, grammatical and communicative competence.